davidjharder/solus-site.github.io/content/blog/2023/12/solus-4.5-released/index.md

 ### Dark style preference support

 The "Dark Theme" toggle in Budgie Settings now also sets the dark theme preference for applications.
-Some applications may override with a specific color scheme; for example a photo editor may prefer a dark canvas, however  this standardized, vendor-neutral setting should help to create a more consistent experience for our users.
+Some applications may override this with a specific color scheme; for example a photo editor may prefer a dark canvas, however, this standardized, vendor-neutral setting should help to create a more consistent experience for our users.

 ### Budgie trash applet